EtsTest-ReactNativeApps/ANIQUIZ-final/README.md

 # **Final Aniquiz Project**

-Well, long story short.
 This is a repository that contains the development code for Aniquiz.
-Aniquiz is an off-line based mobile quiz application that I have been developing by myself for last few month.
+Aniquiz is an offline based mobile quiz application that I have been developing by myself for last few month.
 The initial devleopment code for aniquiz is in quiz directory, which uses a Meteor.js backend.
 However, as Meteor.js converts web apps to mobile apps using WebView, I decided to change it to ReactNative backend for better native design integration for mobile and user experience.
+The UI was designed using Sketch and Invisionapp.

 ## **Features of Aniquiz**
    Here are some main features of aniquiz